eduardocodigo0/Jankenpo-game/README.md

-# Jankenpo-game
+# Jankenpon-game
-Web jankenpo game using html css and javascript
+Web jankenpon game using html css and javascript.